Archives: Portfolio

 WHAT REALLY DEFINES AN ENTREPRENEUR?

-By their very nature, entrepreneurs have a different mindset than lifetime employees—a mindset that causes them to jump in head first.
-And while each entrepreneur’s story is different, one common denominator is the desire to drive their own ship and effect changes themselves.
+By their very nature, entrepreneurs have a different mindset than lifetime employees—a mindset that causes them to jump in headfirst.
+While each entrepreneur’s story is unique, a common thread is the desire to steer their own course and drive change themselves.

 Early Interest in Entrepreneurship